Isometric extensions of Anosov flows via microlocal analysis: Introduction

+To conclude, let us mention that some of the results of this manuscript might already be contained in the literature: For instance, Brin showed that ergodicity is equivalent to $H = G$ in the case of principal $G$-bundles \cite{Brin-Pesin-74,Brin-75-1,Brin-75-2} and Dolgopyat \cite[Corollary 4.8]{Dolgopyat-02} had already noticed (in the case of Anosov diffeomorphisms extensions) that semisimplicity of $G$ implies that ergodicity is equivalent to mixing.
+However, the precise structure of $\ker_{L^2} X_E$ described in \eqref{equation:psi} seems to be new.
+More generally, results on ergodicity for isometric extensions of hyperbolic dynamics are spread out in the literature, hard to locate, and usually not written in a modern way.

-To conclude, let us mention that some of the results of this manuscript are probably known to experts but spread out in the literature, see \cite{Brin-Pesin-74,Brin-75-1,Brin-75-2,Dologopyat-02,Siddiqi-19}.
-They are also quite far from recent considerations on partially hyperbolic dynamics \cite{Hasselblatt-Pesin-06,Wilkinson-10}, where dynamical systems may not arise from such a geometric framework.
-The goal of this note is to gather the arguments in one same place and to rewrite them in a self-contained and concise way, making use of both tools in hyperbolic dynamics (Parry's free monoid and the transitivity group, see \S\ref{ssection:lift}) and microlocal analysis (the theory of Pollicott-Ruelle resonances, see \S\ref{ssection:invariant}).
+Theorem \ref{theorem:brin} is also quite far from recent considerations on partially hyperbolic dynamics \cite{Hasselblatt-Pesin-06,Wilkinson-10}, where dynamical systems may not arise from such a geometric framework.
+The goal of this note is to gather the arguments in one place and to rewrite them in a self-contained and concise way, making use of both tools in hyperbolic dynamics (Parry's free monoid and the transitivity group, see \S\ref{ssection:lift}) and microlocal analysis (the theory of Pollicott-Ruelle resonances, see \S\ref{ssection:invariant}).
 The description of Anosov flows via transfer operators and anisotropic spaces is now fairly classical and was developed in the past twenty years, see \cite{Liverani-04, Gouezel-Liverani-06,Butterley-Liverani-07,Faure-Roy-Sjostrand-08,Faure-Sjostrand-11,Faure-Tsuji-13,Dyatlov-Zworski-16}.
 In particular, thanks to this analytic approach, the Hopf argument (which is classically at the root of ergodicity) may be skirted.

-Moreover, since our description of the transitivity group via Parry's free monoid has a more representation-theoretic flavour, it makes it also clearer that the (non-)ergodicity of the extended flow on principal bundles is intimately connected to the (non-)existence of reductions of the structure group of the bundle, or to flow-invariant sections on certain associated vector bundles (see e.g. Proposition \ref{proposition:isomorphism}).
+Moreover, since our description of the transitivity group via Parry's free monoid has a more representation-theoretic flavour, it makes it also clearer that the (non-)ergodicity of the extended flow on principal bundles is intimately connected to the (non-)existence of reductions of the structure group of the bundle, or to flow-invariant sections on certain associated vector bundles (see Proposition \ref{proposition:isomorphism} for instance).
 These questions may then be addressed by means of geometric identities such as the twisted Pestov/Weitzenböck identities \cite{Guillarmou-Paternain-Salo-Uhlmann-16}, see \cite[Section 3]{Cekic-Lefeuvre-Moroianu-Semmelmann-21} where this is further discussed.
-In particular, this approach is reinvested in the companion paper \cite{Cekic-Lefeuvre-Moroianu-Semmelmann-21} where we show that the frame flow of nearly $1/4$-pinched manifolds (resp. nearly $1/2$-pinched) of dimension $4$ and $4 \ell + 2, \ell >0$ (resp. $4\ell$) is ergodic, mixing. \\